Zuehlke/software-engineering-corner/drafts/signals-everywhere.md

 Calling the getter is secretly subscribing to the value in an ergonomic way, letting the library deal with managing the subscriptions and cleaning up.

 Whether you get two separate functions like in Solid or a single object with a `.value` property (Preact, Qwik, …) doesn't matter.
-Those are implementation details and don't change what's happening underneath.
+Those are implementation details and don't change what's happening behind the scenes.

 These source Signals can be used to construct new ones, building a reactive chain of Signals.
 **The secret key to all of this are the side effects though.**